Project (MSc Management with HR) MGT5358P

 Students undertaking the project will be required to work in a group to gather evidence and conduct research and to use this research to deliver a group video presentation and individual reports.

-The first part of the course (Research Methods) is structured around lectures, self-study online research methodology modules and face-to-face tutorials of 2 hours each which take place in Semester 2.
-The Project is carried out during the summer months, between June and August, and is supported through a project away day where students are briefed on the project, ways of working and the format of the group and individual requirements of the project which is then followed by 5 supervision meetings between the student and his or her supervisor during that period.
+The first part of the course (Project Methods) is structured around lectures, self-study online research methodology modules and face-to-face tutorials of 2 hours each which take place in Semester 2.
+The Project is carried out during the summer months, between May and August, and is supported 5 supervision meetings (4 group based working towards the presentations in July) and one final meeting as an individual for feedback on individual reports.

 The project will be assessed through one group output and 2 individual reports as follows: